paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-035-endangered-species.md

 [Reference to the National Security Staff to be understood to refer to the staff of the National Security Council, see Ex.
 Ord.
 No. 13657, set out as a note under [section 3021 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3021&num=0&edition=prelim), War and National Defense.]

 #### Extension of Term of Advisory Council on Wildlife Trafficking
 Term of Advisory Council on Wildlife Trafficking extended until Sept.
 30, 2017, by Ex.
 Ord.
 No. 13708, Sept.
 30, 2015, 80 F.R.
-60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+60271, formerly set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

 <a id="section-1532"></a>